sandhyavenky/Employee_Assignment/README.md

 $ cd myapplication

-$ npm start (this will start the created react application and VS coe will open where we start playing with our creativity)
+$ npm start (this will start the created react application and VS code will open where we start playing with our creativity)

 ###### To run this project, install it locally using npm or using yarn